mtribes/samples-roku/ReadMe.md

 ### Run

-For run use CMD Ukor install command (where last parameter is your device from **ukor.properties.yaml** or "ukor.local"):
+To run, use the CMD Ukor install command (where the last parameter is your device from **ukor.properties.yaml** or "ukor.local"):

 ```
   ukor install main your_device
 ```

-As an alternative you could use this command to run app
+As an alternative, you can use this command to run the app
 ```
   ukor install main <your_roku_device_ip_adress> --auth=rokudev:1234
 ```

 ## Structure

-App code lies in "src/main/components".
+The app code lies in "src/main/components".
 It contains 4 important files:

 - `AppScene_before.brs` - sample app code before mtribes integration
 - `AppScene_after.brs` - sample app code after mtribes integration
 - `AppSceneUIConfig.brs` - general UI configuration
-- `AppScene.xml` - Main entry point to app.
-Can be updated to point at `AppScene_before.brs` or `AppSceneUIConfig.brs`
+- `AppScene.xml` - main entry point to app, which can be updated to point at `AppScene_before.brs` or `AppSceneUIConfig.brs`

-App consist of following UI elements.
+The app consists of the following UI elements:

-1. `Header` - Displays sign-in/out button along with welcome message when signed in
+1. `Header` - displays a sign-in/out button along with welcome message when signed in
-2. `Hero` - Displays different image depending on whether signed in or out
+2. `Hero` - displays a different image depending on whether signed in or out
-3. `Banner` - Displays Visitor label when signed out, and Member label when signed in Hero and Banner are moved into an mtribes Section to highlight the dynamic capabilities these can provide.
+3. `Banner` - displays a `Visitor` label when signed out, and a `Member` label when signed in

+`Hero` and `Banner` are moved into an mtribes `Section` to highlight the dynamic capabilities these can provide.

 ### mtribes Space with sample app